Skip advert

 Over-the-air updates keep the infotainment system up to date with the latest navigation and traffic data for the standard sat-nav system, and also allows Skoda to introduce firmware revisions.
 The screen responds quickly to touches, and its interface is largely straightforward and easy to work out.
 Also included is wireless Android Auto and Apple CarPlay, and a standard wireless charging pad.

 There’s no volume knob, with a slider function located beneath the screen allowing you to adjust the level.
-This works okay; at least you can tap the slider to a point for your desired volume.
+This works well enough as you can tap the slider to a point for your desired volume.
+However, we’re still yet to be convinced that this is a better set-up than traditional switches, buttons and knobs.

 There are also no physical climate dials, with the dual-zone temperature controls integrated into the bottom of the touchscreen.
 There are pre-set climate-controlled commands to warm your feet or cool your face, but you can also set everything up as desired in a dedicated climate settings menu on the screen.
-Overall, having some of the climate controls on permanent display at the bottom of the screen is a positive step, but we’d prefer a few more analogue controls, such as the smart dials that feature on the Skoda Superb and Skoda Kodiaq.
+Overall, having some of the climate controls on permanent display at the bottom of the screen is a positive step, but we’d prefer the smart dials that feature on the Skoda Superb and Skoda Kodiaq.

 Skip advert